 - Part 3: current & future environmental/conservation challenges

 At this symposium — (Part 2 of 3) — five panelists from a variety of disciplines and backgrounds focused on the second of these three areas of discussion — landowner-steward & wildlife-habitat relationships.
 What specifically was focused on within this overall topic varied based on the individual disciplines and life experiences of each speaker.
-Panelists poke for 7-10 minutes each, then the forum was opened up to free-flowing audience-panelist Q & A. Audio-video recordings of the presentations and Q & A will be added soon.
+Panelists poke for 7-10 minutes each, then the forum was opened up to free-flowing audience-panelist Q & A. Please scroll down for the audio-video recording of the panelist presentations; a recording of the Q & A will be added soon.

 Our Guest Panelists